ksihja/datasciencecoursera/GettingAndCleaningData/README.md

 We reuse first feature names that we read into R in step 2.
 We filter feature names using same regular expression than in step 2 but now we instruct grep to return feature names instead of index (that was used in step 2).

 After receiving vector of names for filtered features we beautify these names a little further.
 All '-', '(' and ')' characters are removed from feature names to make them contain only alphabetical characters.
-Capital letters are not removed from feature names since they are more readable for human eys with capital letters left even though further R-processing is easier with lower case letters only.
+Capital letters are not removed from feature names since they are quit long names already and more readable for human eys with capital letters left even though further R-processing is easier with lower case letters only.
 Conversion to lower case is trivial with tolower() function if needed.

+Next "t" into beginning of feature name is replaced with string "timedomain" and "f" in the beginning with string "frequencydomain".
+This modification is made so that feature names "tBodyAccmeanX" and "fBodyAccmeanX" (which are after modification "timedomainBodyAccmeanX" and "frequencydomainBodyAccmeanX") are more distinguished.
+Further "t" or "f" is pretty meaningless without explanation.

+Basically you could still modify feature names more (convert "Acc" to "Accelometer", "Mag" to "Magnitude" etc.) but I feel that opening all abbreviations from feature names is an overkill since it leads so long names that they are almost unreadable.
+See [CodeBook](https://github.com/ksihja/datasciencecoursera/blob/master/GettingAndCleaningData/CodeBook.md) for more detailed explanations concerning different abbreviations within feature names and their meaning.

 As a last step modified feature names are inserted into data frames names()  after first 3 columns.

 As a result we get data frame with 10299 rows and 69 columns.
-Columns are like: "subjectid", "activityname", "activityid" followed by 66 filtered feature columns where naming is now descriptive (i.e feature column with name "V1" is changed to "tBodyAccmeanX" and so on).
+Columns are like: "subjectid", "activityname", "activityid" followed by 66 filtered feature columns where naming is now descriptive (i.e feature column with name "V1" is changed to "ttimedomainBodyAccmeanX" and so on).

 * Step 5 ("From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject):